stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 Clarity and engagement is elevated at all levels and in both directions - up and down.

-You don't need to micro-manage, rely on retrospective reporting or integrate 10 different systems - the work, alignment and productivity flows naturally.
+You don't need to micro-manage, rely on retrospective reporting or integrate 10 different systems - the work, alignment and productivity flows naturally - in 1 simple app.

+1 simple app to run the company.

-To learn more, visit: [https://stratappsaas.com/strategy-execution/](https://stratappsaas.com/strategy-execution/ "https://stratappsaas.com/strategy-execution/").
+To learn more visit: [https://stratappsaas.com/strategy-execution/](https://stratappsaas.com/strategy-execution/ "https://stratappsaas.com/strategy-execution/").